Kodandera Subayya Thimayya: Role in independent India

 He returned to India in 1947, during the Partition, as member of the committee to agree to the allotment of weapons, equipment and regiments that were to remain in India, or to be allotted to Pakistan.
 Soon after the commission was completed, he was promoted to the acting rank of Major-General in September 1947 and was then assigned the command of the 4th Infantry Division and also to take over the Punjab Boundary Force, dealing with the exodus and intake of refugees fleeing to their respective countries.
 In 1948 he was one of the active officers in the actions against the forces of Pakistan in the conflict over Kashmir.
 His next appointment was command of the 19th Infantry Division in Jammu & Kashmir where he succeeded in driving the raiders and the Pakistan Army out of the Kashmir Valley.
 Personally leading the attack in the forward-most tank, the surprise attack on Zoji La on 1 November 1948 by a brigade with Stuart Light Tanks of the 7th Light Cavalry, succeeded in driving out the entrenched raiders and Pakistan Army regulars and the eventual capture of Dras, Kargil and Leh.
+For his service, he was mentioned in dispatches.

 Thereafter, Thimayya served as the Commandant of the Indian Military Academy, Dehra Dun.
 On 1 January 1950, he was promoted to substantive major-general from his rank of brigadier.
 On 1 October 1951, Thimayya was appointed Quartermaster General.
 The experience gained by him in Japan stood him in good stead when he was specially selected by the United Nations to head the Neutral Nations Repatriation Commission in Korea.
 It was a very sensitive and delicate task dealing with unruly Chinese and Korean prisoners.
 Here again, through sheer charisma, impartiality, firmness and diplomacy, he completed this task to the satisfaction of the world body.
 He returned to India and was promoted to General Officer Commanding-in-Chief, Southern Command, with the rank of Lieutenant-General, in January 1953.
 In 1954, he was awarded the Padma Bhushan for Civil Service.
 He took over the reins of the Indian Army on 7 May 1957.

 Chief of Army Staff

+Tenure

 General Kodandera Subayya Thimayya assumed charge of the Indian Army, as the 3rd Chief of the Army Staff, on 7 May 1957.
-He briefly resigned his post in 1959 over a dispute with V. K. Krishna Menon, the then Minister of Defence (India).
-Prime Minister Jawahar Lal Nehru refused to accept his resignation and persuaded him into withdrawing it.
-However, little action was taken on Thimayya's recommendations and he continued as the Army Chief till his retirement on 7 May 1961, completing 35 years of distinguished military service.
-Hence retired from the army in 1961, almost 15 months before the Chinese invasion of India in November 1962.
+He briefly resigned his post in 1959 however he later withdrew resignation and continued serving until his retirement on 7 May 1961, almost 15 months before the Chinese invasion of India in November 1962, by then he had completed 35 years of distinguished military service.